 Disclaimer: Photo above was taken on July 2019

 PARC’s strong allegiance to our country’s values goes back to when the company first opened its doors in 2001.
 After seeing his mother flourish in an independent living residence in Switzerland, PARC founder and chairman Rainer Müller brought his own retirement community vision to life with the creation of Summerhill PARC in North Vancouver.
 Today, the proudly Canadian company owns and operates five independent senior living residences in B.C.

 Such patriotism finds its way to PARC residents, who appreciate what the country represents and what it has already overcome.
 Certainly, the First World War saw 620,000 Canadian men and women serve; the Great Depression brought widespread unemployment and political unrest in the 1930s; and the Second World War claimed some 45,000 Canadian lives.
 All enormously challenging events that contribute to PARC residents’ national pride and support.

 Today the country is once again rallying to bring an end to a turbulent time.
-Businesses are closed, gatherings are banned and most of us – including PARC residents – are staying at home, all in an effort to conquer COVID-19.
+Businesses are slowly reopening, gatherings are increasing in allowable size and most of us – including PARC residents – are venturing out of our homes, all in an effort to slow down COVID-19.
 As our prime minister puts it into context: “Canada hasn’t seen this type of civic mobilization since the Second World War.”

 United in the fight against COVID-19

 Aligning its own COVID-19 protective measures with the federal government’s national strategy and the B.C.
 Provincial Medical Health Officer’s response, PARC continues to make sure residents and employees are kept safe by observing practices like frequent hand washing, physical distancing and wearing masks in specific work spaces.

 Further to that, PARC has also helped residents’ families serve the country by following PARC’s pandemic protocols, as outlined in a variety of family communication channels and regular updates with: